boostsecurityio/poutine/README.md

 # `poutine`

 Created by [BoostSecurity.io](https://boostsecurity.io), `poutine` is a security scanner that detects misconfigurations and vulnerabilities in the build pipelines of a repository.
 It supports parsing CI workflows from GitHub Actions and Gitlab CI/CD.
-When given an access token with read-level access, `poutine` can analyze all the repositories of an organization to quickly gain insights about the security posture of the organization's software supply chain.
+When given an access token with read-level access, `poutine` can analyze all the repositories of an organization to quickly gain insights into the security posture of the organization's software supply chain.

 <table>
 <td>